 And science shows that creativity and late nights might be linked even more deeply.
 Research conducted at the London School of Economics (opens in new tab) suggests that people who choose to work late at night often have higher IQs – a measure of numerical, spatial and linguistic problem solving that requires a good deal of creativity.

-In his book Nightowls: Why Programmers Work at Night, Swizec Teller points out another reason why the night-time is the right time for creative work; lack of distraction.
+In his in-progress book Why Programmers Work at Night (opens in new tab), Swizec Teller points out another reason why the night-time is the right time for creative work: the lack of distractions.

 But for creative people like designers, distraction is disaster.
 At the beginning of the creative process, we’re building things out of imagination.
 Distraction can cause you to lose your train of thought entirely.
 So, the evening, when others are asleep, is an ideal time to work on creative problems.